RensVanGiersbergen/Portfolio/Learning Outcomes GP.md

 | :--: |
 | _The scrum workflow we apply in our project_ |

+Agile is a very powerful way to work with in a group.
+My experience with the agile method is very positive.
+It stimulated our groups productivity and over-all professionality.
+Starting everyday with a daily-standup felt like we were a real developer team working for a company.
+It was also a great improvement for out teamwork.
+All of us grew even more together as a team and ofcourse as friends!

 ### 5. Cultural differences and ethics
 Cultural:
 ---